TISUnion/PrimeBackup/docs/config.md

 The default value is `["**"]`, which matches everything.
 It's suggested to limit it to those volatile files only, e.g. `["trash/*.tmp"]`

 - Type: `List[str]`

+#### mutating_file_patterns

+A list of [gitignore flavor](http://git-scm.com/docs/gitignore) pattern strings.
+Files matching these patterns are treated as frequently mutating files during backup creation.

+For such files, Prime Backup will:

+- Skip pre-hash calculation: No hash will be pre-computed for these files before the main backup workflow
+- Always copy to a temporary file first: Instead of reading the source file directly, Prime Backup copies it to a temporary location first and then processes the copy.
+This ensures a stable content snapshot even if the file is being written to concurrently

+This option is intended for files that may still change at any time even after the [`/save-off`](#commands) command is issued (e.g. mod databases, log files), and can speed up the processing of such files during backup creation

+!!! note

+    This option only affects the strategy Prime Backup uses when processing these files during backup creation; it does not control whether the files are included in the backup.
+    Use [ignore_patterns](#ignore_patterns) or [retain_patterns](#retain_patterns) to exclude files from backups entirely.

+- Type: `List[str]`
+- Default: `[]`

 #### cdc_enabled